 What exactly is psychological testing?

 Psychological testing refers to the battery of tests administered to evaluate the intellectual, learning, emotional and/or behavioral functioning of children.
 Children are typically referred for an assessment either by their parents, pediatrician, family practitioner, therapist or school for evaluation.
+At BrainPower, we ask that your physician fax us a referral either by using our Professional Referral tab on our site's menu or by faxing us at 812-961-6546.
 Psychological testing helps parents better understand their child’s unique needs, strengths and weaknesses.
 In addition, assessments provide information about a specific diagnosis.
 As many research studies indicate, early detection of underlying issues can lead to better outcomes in terms of intervention and treatment.

 Why should my child be tested?